Any Day Now (Burt Bacharach song)

-Chuck Jackson
+Chuck Jackson recording

 Jackson, an R&B singer born in North Carolina in 1937, recorded the first version of the song to hit the Billboard Hot 100 chart; it reached number 23 in 1962 with the title "Any Day Now (My Wild Beautiful Bird)" and spent six weeks in the Top 40.
 Jackson's version appeared on his album, which was also titled Any Day Now.
 The song was Jackson's highest-charting hit on the US pop chart, and also peaked at number two for three weeks on the Hot Black Sides chart.

 Jackson's recording of the song was used over the closing credits of the film Inherent Vice.

 Jackson's original backing track was recycled by Scepter for the song "Lover", which was recorded in the early 1960s by Scepter artist Tommy Hunt.
 The track, which featured an entirely new Hilliard lyric and a partially re-written melody, was not released until 1986.